 - Add the crushed garlic and stir until the aroma develops.

 - Add tomato paste and stir for a couple of minutes until it slightly darkens.

-- Season with the two paprikas and the pepper, stir and immediately start to add bit by bit the chicken stock.
+- Season with the two paprikas and the pepper, stir and immediately start to add bit by bit the chicken or vegetable stock.
 Continue to stir well until there are no lumps.

 - Pour in the soaked beans and the pearl barley together with the soaking liquid and bring to a boil.